dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 is similar to what is perhaps greatest riddle of Navier Stokes: what if something is true, but simply unprovable?
 What if something exists beyond time and space, whose truth can never be made certain in the material world?
 Does science fail?
-What if Navier Stokes is a neverending riddle is freakishly similar to Kant's noumenon.
+What if Navier Stokes as a neverending riddle is freakishly similar to Kant's noumenon.
+It is perhaps unprovably unprovable.
 Regardless to the answer in Navier Stokes, here it's presented merely as food for thought -- but would this imply Gödel to be any less provable?

 [The problem of reproducing experimental results in psychology](/posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.html#the-soul-is-not-what-you-think-it-is) results from the near-infinite nature of the mind.
-Studying the mind and assuming you can clamp down controls one a handful of variables is foolish.
+Studying the mind and assuming you can clamp down controls on a handful of variables is foolish.
 The mind differs fundamentally from other subjects of experimental methodology by the same phenomenological measures whereby finite-dimensional systems are distinguished from infinite-dimensional systems.
 Psychology stands to benefit by understanding the approaches used in bayesian non-parametrics and infinite dimensional systems.
-Simply controlling a handful of variables is not enough to guaranteed consistency or reproducibility.
+Simply controlling a handful of variables is not enough to guarantee consistency or reproducibility.
 You must approach the brain and mind as a holistic system -- i.e. from both the top down and bottom up.